potatomat0/CriticaOptica/content/About - Critica Optica.md

 title: About
 ---

 CriticaOptica is a minimal, curated online resource designed to provide easy access to critical theory concepts.
+To learn more about using this website effectively, go to the [[content/index|Home page]].
 ## What is the source for all the notes?

 All the notes are taken from the reference book `Oxford's A Dictionary of Critical Theory` by Ian Buchanan, (2 ed.
 2018) . the eISBN of the book is `9780191836305`